Muhanad-husn/sociorag/docs/phase5_preparation.md

 ## Conclusion

-The SocioGraph backend is now production-ready with optimized performance, robust error handling, and comprehensive testing.
+The SocioRAG backend is now production-ready with optimized performance, robust error handling, and comprehensive testing.
 By cleaning up Phase 4 artifacts while preserving critical documentation and code, we maintain a clean workspace for Phase 5 development while retaining the ability to reference Phase 4 work if needed.

 The system is primed for API and UI development, with all backend components fully operational and validated.